Adelaide Zero Project Dashboard

 Homelessness is a dynamic issue and situations can change daily for people who are experiencing this.
 Functional Zero is a dynamic measure of this complex issue.
 As the Adelaide Zero Project progresses and our homelessness system improves, we expect these numbers to rise and fall until the system successfully sustains Functional Zero street homelessness.

-The Adelaide Zero Project Dashboard is a collective effort of over 36 organisations.
+The development of the Adelaide Zero Project Dashboard is a collective effort of over 40 organisations.
 Connections Week was led by Hutt St Centre and the By-Name List establishment has been led by Neami National.
 The dashboard has been made possible thanks to the support of the Broadley Trust.

 Functional Zero Data for the Current Month